 Initially the collection will take data from 1 January 2020, to be followed by a further historic collection of data from 1 January 2019.
 Once this is completed, submissions will start on a daily basis.

-A formal review will take place with NHSX and Public Health Scotland before 30 September 2020 when the first six monthly review under the COVID-19 National Services Scotland Non-Mandatory Request 2020 is due to take place.
+A formal review will take place with NHSX and Public Health Scotland before 31 March 2022 when the next review under the COVID-19 National Services Scotland Non-Mandatory Request 2020 is due to take place.